 Gardeners can rehydrate the entire block to create 15 gallons of soil or hydrate only the amount needed for a specific project.
 The compressed packaging stores easily and provides options for a wide range of gardening needs and uses.
 These compressed blocks come in several sizes to suit most gardener’s available storage space.

-FAQs About Soil for Raised Beds
+How We Chose the Best Soil for Raised Beds

 If you still have concerns about filling your raised beds with the best soil, here are the answers to a few common questions about soil for raised beds.